atlemagnussen/backslash-site/articles/arch-linux-install.md

 - Create config ```grub-mkconfig -o /boot/grub/grub.cfg```

 ## After first reboot
-### Network
-There is probably no network after reboot, test if device is present: ```lspci -v | less``` and look for 'Ethernet', then look for 'Kernel driver in use:' in the same section.

-Check if this driver is loaded ```dmesg | grep r8169```
-Should display something like:
-**r8169 Gigabit Ether driver 2.3LK-NAPI loaded...enp4s0: renamed from eth0**

-If this is ok test link with ```ip link show dev enp4s0```:
-If things look OK just missing ip address, you only need to set up a network manager
 #### NetworkManager
 This is the simplest choice, it also has dbus events for status bars to listen to.
 Install:
 ```sh
 sudo pacman -S networkmanager
 ```